 Our recommendation is Ramiro, which has already cemented its legendary status among seafood connoisseurs, locals and tourists alike.
 Be there early to avoid the large hungry crowds.
 And stock up on cash.
 Fine things in life are rarely cheap.

 The 1755 earthquake destroyed many medieval monuments and buildings in Lisbon.
 Some of them were damaged beyond repair and very few survived relatively unscathed.
-One building was left barely hanging to life, and was left the way it was after the earthquake, a quiet symbol of hope and despair.
-Built in 1389, the convent once served as a church, renowned for its Gothic architecture.
-It’s now known as an open-air museum, with its roof destroyed in the disaster, gives us a view a crowning view of the blue Portuguese sky.
+One building was left barely hanging to life and was left the way it was after the earthquake, a quiet symbol of hope and despair.
+Built in 1389, the Carmo Convent once served as a church, renowned for its Gothic architecture.
+It’s now known as an open-air museum, with its roof destroyed in the disaster, gives us a crowning view of the blue Portuguese sky.

-Of course we’re gonna save this for the last.
-Along the districts of Mouraria, Chiado and Barrio Alto are incredible wine bars that will give any other top-notch bars a run for their money.
-Savour the ever-popular vinho do porto or port wine, a Portuguese specialty.
-Go ahead and treat yourself with some “green” wine or vinho verde., while you’re at it.
-Vinho verde is not green in colour per se but drunk while it’s “green”, or young as opposed to wines that are traditionally drunk when “matured”
+Of course, we’re gonna save this for the last.
+Along with the districts of Mouraria, Chiado and Barrio Alto are incredible wine bars that will give any other top-notch bars a run for their money.
+Savor the ever-popular vinho do porto or port wine, a Portuguese specialty.
+Go ahead and treat yourself with some “green” wine or vinho verde, while you’re at it.
+Vinho verde is not green in color per se but drunk while it’s “green”, or young as opposed to wines that are traditionally drunk when “matured”

-We hope that fulfilled your pursuit in getting to know Lisbon a little better.
+We hope that fulfilled your pursuit of getting to know Lisbon a little better.
 Have a good holiday, and better get the gym membership ready when you get back home.
 If you plan to spend some time in Lisbon and want to have your memories taken by local professionals.